Turn Consumer Trends Into Sales Tips

 Trend: Champions of Change

 Sales Tip: Realize that the issues matter.
-Highlight the ways in which your company is acting responsibly, and how your solution will help your prospects do the same.
+Highlight how your company is acting responsibly, and how your solution will help your prospects do the same.

 Trend: Parenting Isn’t “One Size Fits All”